-Jim Webber, TweetChief Scientist at Neo Technology and Co-Author of "Rest in Practice"
+Jim Webber, TweetChief Scientist at Neo Technology & Co-Author of "Rest in Practice"

 Biography: Jim Webber